Unidata/thredds-docker/README.md

 ## `docker-compose`

-To run the THREDDS Docker container, beyond a basic Docker setup, we recommend installing [docker-compose](https://docs.docker.com/compose/).
+To run the THREDDS Docker container, beyond a basic Docker setup, we recommend installing [docker-compose](https://docs.docker.com/compose/). `docker-compose` serves two purposes:

+1. Reduce headaches involving unwieldy `docker` command lines where you are running `docker` with multiple volume mountings and port forwards.
+In situations like these, `docker` commands become difficult to issue and read.
+Instead, the lengthy `docker` command is captured in a `docker-compose.yml` that is easy to read, maintain, and can be committed to version control.
+2. Coordinate the running of two or more containers to, for example, orchestrate the TDS and TDM.
+This can be useful for taking into account the same volume mountings, for example.

+However, `docker-compose` use is not mandatory.
+For example, this container can be started with

+    docker run -d -p 80:8080 unidata/tds

+There is an example [docker-compose.yml](docker-compose.yml) in this repository.

 ## Production